redmacdev1988/SelectionSort/README.md

 Then it loops through the REST OF the elements.

 It compares each element with the outer element.
-If the outer element is smaller, we simply swap it with the outer like so:
+If the inner element is smaller, we simply swap it with the outer like so:

     if (data[inner] < data[outer]) {
         swap(data, innerIndex, outerIndex);